root-project/root/documentation/users-guide/ALittleC++.md

 ```

 You should see the print out from its destructor.
 Setting the pointer
-to zero afterwards is not strictly necessary (and CINT does it
+to zero afterwards is not strictly necessary (and Cling does it
 automatically), but the object is no more accessible, and any attempt
 to use the pointer again will, as has already been stated, cause
 grief.
 So much for heap objects, but how are stack objects deleted?
 In